-A roller guide has been supplied with your router.
+An optional roller guide is available for use with your router.
 It is useful for routing uneven edges and trimming laminates.

 The roller guide attaches to the guide holder as shown in figure 26.
 It can be adjusted in and out as well as up and down.
 The roller guide rides against the uncut edge of the workpiece.